csswizardry/csswizardry.github.com/_posts/2023-01-10-why-not-document-write.md

 Scanner.

 Thus, `document.write()` later in the page does become more severe.
-Hiding a file from the Preload Scanner—and only surfacing it to the browser the exact moment we need it—is going to make its entire fetch a blocking action.
+Hiding a file from the Preload Scanner — and only surfacing it to the browser the exact moment we need it — is going to make its entire fetch a blocking action.
 And, because the `document.write()` file is now being fetched by the primary parser (i.e. the main thread), the browser can’t complete any other work while the file is on its way.
 Blocking on top of blocking.